 Demonstrate a Duty of Care and due diligence in the event of an accident or incident.

 Be awarded a nationally recognised Statement of Attainment on successful completion of the assessments.
 Employers often require their employees to hold this qualification if 4WD vehicle operation is part of their employment.

 Basic Driver Training The Club offers accredited basic driver training for members.
 Formal 1 day courses covering theory and hands-on practical work are run once a year.
 Training is conducted by experienced, qualified Trainer/Assessors under the auspices of the Driver Training Unit of the 4WD Association of NSW and ACT in conjunction with Getabout Training Services.
-Courses are accredited and successful participants are awarded a nationally recognised Statement of Attainment (Drive and Recover a 4WD Vehicle).
+Courses are accredited and successful participants are awarded a nationally recognised Statement of Attainment (RIIVEH305E- Operate and maintain a four wheel drive vehicle).
 Fees apply.

 Advanced Driver Training The Club offers accredited 2 day advanced 4WD driver training for members.
 Successful completion of the Basic Driver Training is a prerequisite.
 Training covers two Units of Competency: SISODRV404A Drive a 4WD vehicle in difficult terrain.
 SISODRV405A Coordinate recovery of 4WD vehicles (Note Units are changing).
 Fees apply.

 First Aid Training The Club organises Remote Area First Aid Training, Basic First Aid, Advanced First Aid and Refresher Courses as needed.
 Training courses are are highly practical / hands on and directly tailored to the needs of people who enjoy outdoor recreation.
 The courses are delivered by an extremely experienced front line paramedic.

-For further information contact John Kent email@example.com.
+For further information contact Remote Safety Solutions or John Kent email@example.com.
 Download the brochure here for the Remote Area First Aid training: